MaxRocamora/MayaShaderLibrary/msl/readme.md

 # To do

-- log render output from subprocess to file
 - instead of use a maya ascii file, make a json file for shaders.
 - update shader:
 - when export a shader into category, if exist, make update options instead of overwrite